 That night, Ellen dreamed of hidden passages behind waterfalls: a field of red, yellow, orange and white poppies, a shallow pond reflecting lavender wisteria from a tree growing on a precarious slant toward the water, a garden overrun by spider lilies.
 She made her way to the final passage.
 A singular path lay ahead, surrounded by peonies whose pink petals muted the green of the leaves and stem.
 How long would it take to reach the end?
 Four hours?
 Four seconds?
 Could her fertility take that kind of blow?
 Four hours lost to a walk with no end in sight, a gamble for an exit or perhaps the adventure of dragging one leg forward at a time, heel to toe, counting how many petals had been decapitated from their stem, how many this rubber sole crushed into dirt.

 Ellen woke up to warm moisture between her legs.
 She pulled off the covers to verify the splotch of blood on her white underwear.
 Two months late, her period still came.
 Wes snored as she gently closed the bedroom door to change in the bathroom.
-She rinsed her underwear under the sink with laundry detergent until her fingers pruned, then hung the still slightly pink panties on a coat hanger from the shower curtain rod, almost proudly conspicuous.
+She rinsed her underwear in the sink with laundry detergent until her fingers pruned, then hung the still slightly pink panties on a coat hanger from the shower curtain rod, almost proudly conspicuous.
 Wes might be upset, Ellen thought.